monaco-gg/sky-gameroom/README.md

-### README: VR Gameroom
+### README: Guapo Gameroom

 ---

 #### Description

-VR Gameroom is a web application project built using Next.js, designed for web games and associated activities.
+Guapo Gameroom is a web application project built using Next.js, designed for web games and associated activities.
 It leverages various technologies and libraries to provide a seamless user experience.

 ---